Christians on social media-the purpose, the perils, the promise

 (This is an affiliate link)

 You’ve probably seen the movie, Titanic.
-I recently visited the Titanic museum in Branson, Missouri and it was a sobering experience.
-The loss of so many lives is staggering, especially since it could have been prevented with better preparation, including enough lifeboats for everyone on board.
+I toured the Titanic museum in Branson, Missouri, a sobering experience.
+The loss of so many lives is staggering, especially since it should have been prevented with better preparation, including enough lifeboats for everyone on board.

 Titanic museum, replica of ship and iceberg

-Earlier this summer I went on a cruise vacation which fared far better than the Titanic.
-This was the third cruise I have ever been on, but the last one was long ago enough that I had forgotten some of the details.
+One summer I went on a cruise vacation which fared far better than the Titanic.
+This was the third cruise I have ever been on, but the last one was so long ago that I had forgotten some of the details.

-(This is not a sponsored post, however there are affiliate links not connected with the cruise line.
+(This is not a sponsored post, instead, there are affiliate links not connected with the cruise line.
 Using them does not cost you extra and will help fund this blog.
 Thank you. )

-As a physician, I tend to view experiences in medical terms and did on this cruise.
-I was impressed with the rules and procedures that were directed at keeping the guests and crew healthy and safe.
+As a physician, I view experiences in medical terms.
+I was impressed with the rules and procedures that keep the guests and crew healthy and safe.

 elevators on a ship

-I’m not revealing the cruise line’s name, but it is one of the large well known ones, with a good reputation as far as I know.
-I can’t vouch that this cruise is typical of all cruise companies, so I offer these observations as things that you might want to evaluate if you ever go on a cruise.
+I’m not revealing the cruise line’s name, but it is one of the large, well-known ones, with a good reputation as far as I know.
+I can’t vouch that this cruise is typical of all cruise companies, so I offer these observations that you can consider if you ever go on a cruise.

 Safety drill- lifeboats, jackets